Comparing Driven Brands (NASDAQ:DRVN) & Mister Car Wash (NYSE:MCW)

-Driven Brands (NASDAQ:DRVN) and Mister Car Wash (NYSE:MCW) are both mid-cap auto/tires/trucks companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their analyst recommendations, dividends, earnings, profitability, institutional ownership, valuation and risk.
+Driven Brands (NASDAQ:DRVN) and Mister Car Wash (NYSE:MCW) are both mid-cap auto/tires/trucks companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their profitability, dividends, institutional ownership, risk, valuation, earnings and analyst recommendations.

-22.4% of Driven Brands shares are held by institutional investors.
-Comparatively, 95.2% of Mister Car Wash shares are held by institutional investors.
-2.6% of Driven Brands shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This table compares Driven Brands and Mister Car Wash’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue